manelpuig/rUBot_mecanum_ws/Documentation/02b_rubot_bringup_hw_rock.md

 > This is usually done in the bringup file

 ## **2. Lidar reference frame and ranges**
-the LIDAR reference-frame is by default "base_scan".
-When using rplidar mounted back-side, in that case review the urdf model and be sure the "base_scan" frame is looking to the front.
-If not, you have to change the reference-frame to "odom" frame to see the obstacles in the right orientation.
-You have to open the "rplidar.launch" file and change the line:
+The LIDAR reference-frame is by default "**base_scan**".
+When using rplidar mounted back-side, the urdf model is made with the "base_scan" frame looking to the back-side.
+As a consequence, in rviz we will see the obstacles 180º shifted.

+The node programs we have made in package "rubot_control" takes into account that the zero-angle is in the back.
+This means we have noting to change if we want to use these nodes.

+In the next section when we will work with SLAN techniques for navigation, we will have to make a correction to see the obstacles in the correct orientation.
+You will have to change the Lidar reference-frame to "**odom**" frame.
+You will have to open the "rplidar_rock.launch" file and change the line:
 ```xml
 <param name="frame_id" type="string" value="base_scan"/>
 ```